-Hyderabad’s commercial market has witnessed tremendous growth despite the nationwide economic slowdown in 2019, a six-quarter decline in GDP which is the longest spell in 23 years of history.
+Hyderabad’s commercial market witnessed tremendous growth despite the nationwide economic slowdown in 2019, a six-quarter decline in GDP, the longest spell in 23 years of history.
 Amid the tough times, the office space sector had scaled up with 13.2 million sq. feet of supply and the highest ever net absorption of 10 million sq. ft.
 HiTech city and Gachibowli have contributed to the absorption of these office spaces.
 The annual supply was double the five-year-old average supply.
 This demonstrated the city markets’ potential.
-The expansion of the tech giants like Facebook, Microsoft, and Intel had spurred the demand.
-These growth indicators propelled the rental yields that appreciated by 9% year on year in the IT hub.
+The expansion of the tech giants like Facebook, Microsoft, and Intel spurred the demand.

 No less was the residential market, with the newly launched projects and successful sale history, the year was marked with positive market trends.
 The project launches increased by 63% year on year while the sales recorded an increase of 47% year on year.
 A 21% annual growth in sales was observed with a dip of 16% in the unsold inventory.
 This shot the capital as it appreciated by 9% year on year.

 Let us see the 2023 Hyderabad residential and commercial real estate market below.

 Like all the cities, Hyderabad did experience a halt in the transactions and construction of the projects due to the lockdown.
 But the city bounced back with the sales recording positive growth and the city held a share of 30% in the office spaces towards the end of the first half of 2020.

 Hyderabad has a significant share in the country’s office space absorption.
 The city has the least unsold inventory among the leading cities’ markets in the country.
 This stands as a testimony to the strong sales that the city has witnessed.

 Let us get to each of the markets in detail.